Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST: Results

 The data are in general good agreement with the models for the \Rtwothree\ and \Rthree\ diagnostics, especially the GRB data points.
 However, greater offsets are present in the \Othreetwo\ and \Rtwo\ panels, where the curves predict metallicities that are typically larger than the absorption metallicity for a given \Othreetwo\ or \Rtwo\ line ratio.
 Much of the good agreement in the top two panels of Fig.~\ref{fig:ZabsvslogR} could in part be due to the GRB and QSO-DLA data points lying on the fairly flat portion of the \Rtwothree\ and \Rthree\ diagnostics, where the empirical relations between the line ratios and metallicity is fairly weak.
 As such, an increase in metallicity of 0.3--0.5~dex would shift the GRB data points closer to the \Othreetwo\ and \Rtwo\ diagnostics while still maintaining a relatively good agreement with the \Rtwothree\ and \Rthree\ diagnostics.

-There is better agreement between the data points and the LMC23 best-fit relation (bottom left panel; black solid curve) than seen for the \Rtwothree, \Rthree, \Rtwo\ and \Othreetwo\ diagnostics, as expected given the general agreement between the absorption metallicity and LMC23 emission metallicity shown in Fig.~\ref{fig:ZabsvsZem-LMC23}.
+There is better agreement between the data points and the LMC23 best-fit relation (Fig.~\ref{fig:ZabsvslogR} bottom left panel; black solid curve) than seen for the \Rtwothree, \Rthree, \Rtwo\ and \Othreetwo\ diagnostics, as expected given the general agreement between the absorption metallicity and LMC23 emission metallicity shown in Fig.~\ref{fig:ZabsvsZem-LMC23}.
 Although, as was the case for the \Rtwothree\ and \Rthree\ line ratios, the majority of the data points lie close to the LMC23 diagnostic turn over point.
 A greater sample of data points with low ($12+\log{\rm (O/H)}<7.7$) and high ($12+\log{\rm (O/H)}>8.5$) absorption line metallicities are therefore required to determine how closely the absorption metallicities and galaxy emission line ratios trace each other.

-A clear outlier in the top two rows of panels and in the $\hat{R}$ line ratio is the super-solar metallicity data point corresponding to the afterglow of GRB~090323.
+A clear outlier in the top two rows of Fig.~\ref{fig:ZabsvslogR} and in the $\hat{R}$ line ratio is the super-solar metallicity data point corresponding to the afterglow of GRB~090323.
 However, as seen in the bottom right panel, the combined \NtwoStwo\ line ratio of this host galaxy is as expected if the absorption metallicity is representative of the nebular gas-phase metallicity.
 There are two QSO-DLAs with absorption line metallicities that also have detected \nii\ and \sii\ emission lines, which are shown in this figure, and their \NtwoStwo\ line ratios are also as expected given their absorption line metallicities.
-This diagnostic has the additional advantage that it is not double branched, and obtaining a larger sample of GRBs and QSO-DLAs to occupy this plot would be of great interest.
+This diagnostic has the additional advantage that it is not double branched.
+Nevertheless, an important potential limitation of the diagnostic is that is assumes a fixed O/H--N/O relation based on observations in the local Universe that may not be applicable at high-$z$ \citep[e.g.][]{fvh+03,clr+12,bsc+23,csb+23,msk+24}.
+We discuss this diagnostic, and specifically the host galaxy of GRB~090323, in greater detail in section~\ref{ssec:grb090323}.